9 Places to Cash a Check (Including Handwritten Checks)

 4. Your Local Grocery Store

-Grocery stores are hit-and-miss with check cashing services.
+Grocery stores are hit-and-miss with check-cashing services.
 You need to ask their customer service desk to find out.
-Some stores might only cash payroll checks, cashiers’ checks and money orders.
+Some stores might only cash payroll checks, cashiers’ checks, and money orders.

 These checks are printed and not handwritten with a pen.
 Sadly, check fraud discourages many stores from cashing handwritten checks.
+Very few grocers still cash handwritten personal checks, but some do.

 Here are four national grocers that still cash checks: